CAPITOL RECAP: Residents ordered to stay home; unemployment surges; disaster declaration;

 On Thursday, March 26, Illinois saw its largest single-day increase in COVID-19 cases, at 673, and deaths, at seven.
 Cases have been reported in 37 counties, but health officials say everyone should assume the virus is in circulation where they live.

-There are now 3,026 confirmed cases and 34 deaths tied to the virus in the state, while approximately 86% of fatalities have been in people over 60 years of age.
+There are now 3,491, including 47 deaths tied to the virus in the state, while approximately 86% of fatalities have been in people over 60 years of age.
 Experts have also repeatedly warned a lack of testing means the actual total is probably much higher, as only 21,542 tests have been conducted in the state.

 Though Illinois is “in a period of exponential growth” in cases, IDPH Director Dr. Ngozi Ezike said prevention measures like social distancing, school closures and the stay-at-home order have allowed the state to be “slightly under” initial forecasts and predictions.